mwittrien/BetterDiscordAddons/Plugins/README.md

  - [Edit Users](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/EditUsers) - Allows you to change the icon, name, tag and color of users.
  - [Emoji Statistics](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/EmojiStatistics) - Displays emojiinformation when hovering over an emoji in the emojipicker and adds a button to the emojipicker to open a statistics overview.
  - [Force Image Previews](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ForceImagePreviews) - Forces embedded Image Previews, if Discord doesn't do it itself.
- - [Friend Notifications](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/FriendNotifications) - Notifies you when a friend either logs in or out.
-Click the Online Friend-Counter to display a timelog of the current session.
+ - [Friend Notifications](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/FriendNotifications) - Notifies you when a Friend or a User your choose to observe changing his online status, can be configured individually in the settings.
  - [Google Search Replace](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/GoogleSearchReplace) - Replaces the default Google Text Search with a selection menu of several search engines.
  - [Google Translate Option](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/GoogleTranslateOption) - Adds a Google Translate option to your context menu, which will open the selected text in Google Translate.
  - [Image Gallery](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ImageGallery) - Allows the user to browse through images sent inside the same message.